 3. Don’t Jump the Gun: Sign Before You Resign

-Never give your resignation notice, nor speak of your intentions to resign before you have a signed contract for your new position.
+Never give your resignation notice nor speak of your intentions before you have a signed contract for your new position.
 After all, things could fall through.
+A signed contract ensures job security, providing peace of mind during the transition.

 This is especially true for positions that entail a lengthy interview process.
-You may think you have a job lined up but hold off on resigning until you’ve secured your next job.
+You may think you have a job lined up, but hold off resigning until you secure your next job.
 Unless you have savings to rely on, having no income coming in will make matters worse.

-Also, before moving forward, check for any non-compete clauses in your current employment contract that could affect getting your next job.
+Before moving forward, check for non-compete clauses in your current job contract.
+These clauses could impact your chances of getting your next job.

 4. Give Your Resignation Notice

-Now that you’ve done your prep work let’s move on to the nitty-gritty details of how to resign, starting with a verbal notice.
+Now that you’ve done your prep work let’s move on to how to resign, starting with a verbal notice.

 The Notice Period: How Long of a Notice Should You Give?